 As you toss that wine bottle into the recycling bin, you know that its destination could very well be in someone else’s kitchen as a countertop.
 Hundreds of thousands of pounds of glass have been diverted from landfills, and, combined with concrete, and often mother-of-pearl, to create stunning IceStone slabs.
 IceStone is 75% recycled glass by weight and is manufactured in Brooklyn, NY.
 It is Cradle to Cradle certified, and is a Certified B Corp.

 Other Brands: Vetrazzo, Merge Design

 Durat solid surface - recycled solid surface

 Plastic piling up?
 Durat is designed in Europe, but also manufactured in the US.
 With up to 28% recycled content, over 200 tons of plastic have been diverted from the waste stream and repurposed into this bright, sleek solid surface.
 Boasting an aesthetic unmatched by other solid surface providers, Durat is unique in its mission to bring Europe’s passion for protecting the environment to the US.

 Lapitec Sintered Stone - man-made volcanic slabs

 Have to replace a stained or scratched surface?
 Sintered stone is hot on the heels of quartz.
 And we say hot because that is how the slabs are formed.
-Heat and pressure fuse the minerals into a completely impermeable surface and has integrated technology that kills harmful bacteria on the surface.
+Heat fuses the minerals into a completely impermeable surface and has integrated technology that kills harmful bacteria on the surface.
 Unable to be etched or scratched, this is the surface that will last forever.
 It also cleans the air.
 Yes, that is right- it has an integrated titanium dioxide technology that breaks down pollutants.
 Its use in the home is a no-brainer but as exterior cladding, it is going to help change the planet.

 eco by Cosentino - recycled glass and resin